Official Resources

 Cambridge is looking for students with genuine intellectual curiosity about science and medicine.
 Beyond work experience, your personal statement should demonstrate academic engagement — reference relevant reading (Richard Feynman, Atul Gawande, Ben Goldacre, or relevant journal articles), scientific developments that interested you, or research you have pursued.
 Cambridge tutors are scientists first; your enthusiasm for the scientific foundations of medicine should be evident.

-Our Cambridge Medicine specialists support applicants through every stage, from BMAT preparation to interview coaching, helping them build the academic profile and interview confidence Cambridge requires.
+Our Cambridge Medicine specialists support applicants through every stage, from UCAT preparation to interview coaching, helping them build the academic profile and interview confidence Cambridge requires.
 We're rated 4.8/5 on Trustpilot.
 Book a free consultation to discuss your application.

 Shortlisted candidates attend two college interviews, each typically 20–30 minutes.
 Cambridge Medicine interviews are not clinical knowledge tests — tutors want to see how you think.
 You may be given a scientific passage to read and discuss, presented with a biological problem to work through, or asked to engage with an ethical scenario.
 The ability to think clearly, acknowledge uncertainty and engage curiously with new information is what tutors are assessing.

-Our Oxford-educated tutors provide specialist support for Cambridge Medicine applicants: BMAT preparation, personal statement coaching, A-Level Chemistry and Biology tuition, and mock interview practice.
+Our Oxford-educated tutors provide specialist support for Cambridge Medicine applicants: UCAT preparation, personal statement coaching, A-Level Chemistry and Biology tuition, and mock interview practice.
 We have helped students gain places at Cambridge and other competitive medical schools.
 Book a free consultation to discuss your application.

 Q: How competitive is Cambridge Medicine?